Turing Video-based Cognitive Tests to Handle Entangled Concepts: Data modelling in Hilbert space

-\footnote{We add that there are reasons to believe that the marginal law is also violated in typical Bell-type tests on quantum physical entities, which indicates that entangled measurements are involved also in physical domain.
-However, the experimental violation of the marginal law in these tests is not large, hence has hardly been reflected about from a theoretical point of view \cite{}}.
-Furthermore, if the marginal law is systematically violated, as it occurs in our test (see Table \ref{tab1}), then four distinct isomorphisms $I_{XY}$, exist such that the measurement ${XY}$ is a product measurement with respect to $I_{XY}$, $X=A,A'$, $Y=B,B'$.
+It follows from the above that, if the marginal law conditions are violated, then one cannot find a unique isomorphism between $\mathbb{C}^{4}$ and $\mathbb{C}^{2} \otimes \mathbb{C}^{2}$ such that all measurements are product measurements with respect to this isomorphism.
+In this case, one cannot explain the violation of the CHSH inequality as due to the usual situation in quantum physics where all measurements are product measurements and only the initial pre-measurement state is entangled.\footnote{As anticipated in Section \ref{entanglement}, there are reasons to believe that the marginal law conditions are also violated in typical Bell-type tests on quantum physical entities, which indicates that entangled measurements are involved also in the physical domain.
+However, the violation of the marginal law conditions in these tests is not large, hence has hardly been reflected about from a theoretical point of view \citep{aertsetal2019}.} Furthermore, if the marginal law conditions are systematically violated, as it occurs in our test (see Table \ref{tab1}), then four distinct isomorphisms $I_{XY}$, exist such that the measurement ${XY}$ is a product measurement with respect to $I_{XY}$, $X=A,A'$, $Y=B,B'$.
 As a consequence, there is no unique isomorphism allowing to identify individual entities of a given composite entity.
-Finally, if we consider a given isomorphism between $\mathbb{C}^{4}$ and $\mathbb{C}^{2} \otimes \mathbb{C}^{2}$ with respect to which identifying individual entities of a composite entity in a given test, then it may happen that both the initial pre-measurement state and all measurements are entangled \cite{aertssozzo2014}.
+Finally, if we consider a given isomorphism between $\mathbb{C}^{4}$ and $\mathbb{C}^{2} \otimes \mathbb{C}^{2}$ with respect to which identifying individual entities of a composite entity in a given test, then it may happen that both the initial pre-measurement state and all measurements are entangled \citep{aertssozzo2014}.

 Now, the theoretical considerations above allow one to formulate the following hypotheses.